-This light comes on briefly when the vehicle is turned on.
-If the light does not come on, have the vehicle serviced by your dealer.
-If the system is working normally, the indicator light then turns off.
+This light comes on briefly while starting the engine.
+If it does not, have the vehicle serviced by your dealer.

-serviced by your dealer.
-If the system is working normally, the indicator light then turns off.
-This light comes on when the Electronic Stability Control (ESC) system is turned off.
+This light comes on when the ESC system is turned off.
 If ESC is off, the Traction Control System (TCS) is also off.
-To turn ESC off and on, see Traction Control/Electronic Stability Control ⇒ 242.
+If the ESC and TCS are off, the system does not assist in controlling the vehicle.
+Turn on the TCS and the ESC systems and the warning light turns off.

-If ESC and TCS are off, the systems do not assist in controlling the vehicle.
-Adjust driving accordingly.
+See Traction Control/Electronic Stability Control ⇔ 247.